-Waihī main water pipe break leads to 'critical' water situation
+Waihī completely out of water after pipe break leads to 'critical' situation

+The Hauraki District Council said it was working quickly to get water pods and bottles available at stations around Waihī.

-Waihī residents have been asked to use water for drinking only after a main water pipe break has taken reservoir water to "extremely low" levels.
+Residents had this morning been asked to use water for drinking only after a main water pipe break took reservoir water to "extremely low" levels.

-The Hauraki District Council said in a written statement this morning that it was working hard to fix the pipe but if the repair took longer than usual, there was a chance the town might run out of water.
+The Hauraki District Council said in a written statement earlier this morning that it was working hard to fix the pipe but if the repair took longer than usual, there was a chance the town might run out of water.

 The council requested that people use water for drinking only and to not use water for showering or clothes washing until further notice.